Retail Apps: Your Secret Weapon Against Ecommerce Competitors

 Geo-targeted mobile alerts

-In 2019, proximity marketing is finally reaching its stage of maturity, thanks to such technologies as beacons and efficient connectivity protocols.
+In 2019, proximity marketing is finally reaching its stage of maturity, thanks to such technologies as beacon-enabled apps and efficient connectivity protocols.

 In this context, a retail app can serve as a window display extension, wooing customers in the immediate proximity of the store with a personalized offering via a push notification.
 The offering can be tailored not only to the customer’s profile and interests but also to the store’s current promotions at this specific location.